 Invest in improving the north field and gravel lot of West Bench Elementary.

-The conversation between the School District and the Regional District was going very well throughout 2019.
-However, at the end of 2019, SD67 saw different priorities emerge and new senior staff come on board.
-And then, of course, March 2020 and COVID put a pause to everything (including this partnership discussion).
+The school and regional districts' conversations were going very well throughout 2019.
+However, at the end of 2019, SD67 saw different priorities emerge, and new senior staff come on board.
+And then, of course, March 2020 and COVID put a pause on everything (including this partnership discussion).

-I went before the SD67 board this week to reaffirm the community interest in an enhanced partnership with the school and request that the discussion with the RDOS around the partnership with West Bench Elementary continues as a priority.
+Several community leaders and I went before the SD67 board this week to reaffirm the community's interest in an enhanced partnership with the school.
+We requested that the discussion with the RDOS around the collaboration with West Bench Elementary remains a priority.

 The presentation seemed very well received by the SD67 board.

-Please note that the concept drawing of the north field and gravel lot is just that - a concept, an idea of what could be.
+Please note that the concept drawing of the north field and gravel lot is just that - an idea of what could be.

 The community would drive this project (if we get that far) and a balance between community desire, enhanced student experience and a reasonable budget is the goal.